Unique continuation and lifting of spectral band edges of Schr\"odinger operators on unbounded domains (With an Appendix by Albrecht Seelmann): Introduction

 In Section \ref{sec:perturb} we study lower bounds on the displacement of eigenvalues and spectral edges of general self-adjoint operators under the influence of non-negative perturbations which are positive on an appropriate spectral subspace.
 On one hand, these abstract results are of interest in themselves, on the other the required positivity on spectral subspaces is, by Ineq.~\eqref{eq:UCP-introduction}, in particular satisfied for Schr\"odinger operators and non-negative perturbations potentials which are positive on a superset of $S_\delta$ as in Fig.~\ref{fig:equisequence}.

 To formulate this more precisely, let $E\in \RR$, $A$ a self-adjoint operator and $B$ a self-adjoint, non-negative, bounded perturbation, satisfying

 where $\{ P_{A+B}(E) \colon E \in \RR \}$ is the resolution of identity for the operator $A+B$.
-If $A$ is lower semibounded with purely discrete spectrum then a standard perturbation argument shows that the minimax principle for eigenvalues yields
+If $A$ is lower semi-bounded with purely discrete spectrum then a standard perturbation argument shows that the minimax principle for eigenvalues yields

 as long as $\lambda_k(A + B) \leq E$, where $\lambda_k$ denotes the $k$-th eigenvalue of an operator, counted from below including multiplicities.
 For convenience of the reader and in order to illustrate the underlying mechanism, we give the precise statement and proof in Lemma~\ref{lem:bottom} below.
 Now, if the operator $A$ exhibits essential spectrum as well, the corresponding situation is more challenging.
 By an adaptation of the argument for eigenvalues, it is still rather straightforward to deduce an analogous lower bound on the sensitivity of the bottom of the essential spectrum with respect to perturbations, see Lemma~\ref{lem:bottom} below.